Kenny512px/E-commerce-Sales-Analysis-Report/README.md

 ---

-## 2. Data Overview and Methodology
+## 2. Data Structure and Initial Checks

 **Data Sources and Scope:**